 There are many reasons why they [people who need surgery] don’t come to the center — one of the biggest barriers is the financial one: the costs for transportation, the salary they stop receiving from the moment they leave … and they need to find someone to take care of the other children staying at home.

 - Yanuario Garcia, Acompañando Sonrisas Project Manager

-Seven parents of former Operation Smile patients were selected to participate in a series of training sessions to become the first patient advocates for the Acompañando Sonrisas program; they will receive training during the international medical mission in Tegucigalpa.
-Don Alex is also taking part of the training, serving as an inspiration to the others in this group.
+Seven parents of former Operation Smile patients were selected to participate in a series of training sessions to become the first patient advocates for the Acompañando Sonrisas program; they received training during the international medical mission in Tegucigalpa.
+Don Alex also took part in the training and served as an inspiration to the others in this group.
 The Patient Advocates come from different parts of the country and the expectations for what they will be able to achieve are high: “They will work as a link between the center in Tegucigalpa and their communities.
-They will be in charge of sharing information, facilitating transportation and giving instructions for the follow up,” says García.
+They will be in charge of sharing information, facilitating transportation and giving instructions for the follow up,” said García.
 “We don’t want the patients to just have the surgery; we want them to have the whole treatment, to come for check-ups, to come for speech therapy — to receive all the benefits Operation Smile can offer.”

 We are parents who have lived through this experience.
 We can do this with a little more love, a little more dedication — because we don’t want anyone else to go through what we have gone through.